namitsinhaSOAR/marketplace/packages/mp/docs/development.md

 ## Setting Up Development Environment

-1. Clone the repository and install in development mode:
+1. Clone the repository and install it in development mode:

 ```bash
 git clone <repository-url>